bm16ton/versaloon-git/README.md

 # Versaloon GIT

+I cloned this from https://github.com/lamfe/versaloon-git who left all the source code intact and added all the documentation they could find.
+But the code is aging now and even tho the firmware and command line userland app compile the gui vsgui needed some work.
+I had made sum fixes and addons for all 3 of those parts but lost the changes a while back.
+I will hopefuly remember what they where and get this awesome code back up to par and maybe better.

+current pinout;

+		TDI = GPIO B15
+SWO		TDO = GPIO B14
+SWCLK	TCK = GPIO B13
+SDIO	TMS = GPIO B4

-## Origin
+## Origin from original host
 _This repository is unofficial!_ But it is documented better.
 The official one on github is [here](https://github.com/versaloon/versaloon) (uses SVN).

 This repository was copied from
 [Google code archive](https://code.google.com/archive/p/vsprog/source/default/source) and converted from SVN to GIT.
 All line endings were converted to Unix type (LF).

 ## About
 The Versaloon project is a universal interface/programmer based on STM32F microcontrollers.
 It supports several programming protocols, such as *JTAG*, *STM8 SWIM*, *AVR ISP*, *STM32 SWD* and *Silabs C2*.

 From official site (now dead, accessible using [internet archive](https://web.archive.org/web/20151025183950/http://www.versaloon.com:80/doc/versaloon/doc_versaloon_programmer_platform.html)):

 >  Versaloon Programmer Platform is a generic framework for MCU programming, which can support now more than 10 kinds of target MCUs.